cppalliance/decimal/README.md

 ```

 These types operate like built-in floating point types.
-They have their own implementations of the Standar-Library functions
+They have their own implementations of the Standard-Library functions
 (e.g. like those found in `<cmath>`, `<charconv>`, `<cstdlib>`, etc.).

 The entire library can be conveniently included with `#include <boost/decimal.hpp>`